amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 With OAuth 2.0, integrations enable developers to access Meraki resources securely.
 This secure access allows developers to monitor network status, configure settings, and collect data without needing to input credentials directly.

 ### OAuth 2.0
-OAuth 2.0 is a standard authorization framework that offers integrations to access Meraki data securely, eliminating the administrators' need to reveal their credentials or API keys.
+OAuth 2.0 is a standard authorization framework that offers integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.
 OAuth 2.0 is commonly used to allow delegated access, particularly in the context of API and web applications.
 OAuth 2.0 offers a secure, standardized method for the network administrator to authorize third-party access to their resources while maintaining data control.
 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)

 ### Benefits of OAuth 2.0 integrations